emirror-de/html5-picture/README.md

 # html5-picture

 Batch optimizes your images to cwepb.
 Generates html5 picture tags.

 Under development.
-Please refer to the docs.rs documentation for now.
+Please have a look into the docs.rs documentation for now.